DanTheServerMan/ansible/linux/roles/system-motd/README.md

 Example Playbook
 ----------------

-Here is an example playbook, using the role, with variables in place:
+Here is an example playbook, using the role, with the assumption the variables are provided in some way (ex. group_vars):
 ```
 - name: Configure motd
   hosts: homelab